Mikhail Prokhorov: International investments and patronage

 In September 2009, he made an offer to buy a controlling interest in the New Jersey Nets of the National Basketball Association and half of a project to build a new arena in Brooklyn.
 On 11 May 2010, the NBA approved the sale of the Nets to Prokhorov, making him the majority owner of the team with an 80% stake.
 He also acquired a 45% interest in the new Barclays Center sports and entertainment arena.

 He became the first non-North American team owner in the NBA.
 In December 2011, after announcing his run for the Russian presidency, the NBA confirmed that Prokhorov's ownership interest would not need to be altered in the event of his election (Herb Kohl, a then sitting but since retired U.S. Senator, owned the Milwaukee Bucks at the time).
 On 30 April 2012, the Nets officially made the move to Brooklyn, rebranding themselves as the Brooklyn Nets.

 In October 2017, reports continued to circulate that Prokhorov was moving closer to closing the sale of 49 percent of the Brooklyn Nets.
-On 27 October, ESPN reported that Prokhorov had agreed to sell the 49 percent to Joseph Tsai, co-founder and executive vice chairman of Alibaba.
+On 27 October, ESPN reported that Prokhorov had agreed to sell the 49 percent to Taiwanese-Canadian businessman Joseph Tsai, co-founder and executive vice chairman of Alibaba.
 The stake was valued at $1.2 billion.
 On 18 September 2019, Prokhorov sold the remaining 51 percent of the Nets to Tsai.
+According to Dmitry Razumov, CEO of Onexim, Prokhorov's investment was less than $1.5 billion, and the overall sale was estimated at $3.5 billion, with an income of about $2 billion.

 Prokhorov controls, and is one of the largest investors in, Sensorium Corp, a virtual reality company.